 - Other police misconduct such as false testimony or planted evidence.

-When evidence in a PC 288 prosecution is obtained in violation of California law or a defendant’s constitutional rights, a skilled California sex crimes lawyer will often be able to get it excluded.
+When evidence in a PC 288 prosecution is obtained in violation of California law or your constitutional rights, we often are able to get it excluded.

-Insanity is a defense to any criminal charge if the defendant can prove that they:
+Insanity is a defense to any criminal charge if we can prove that you:

-- Did not understand the nature of their criminal act, or
+- Did not understand the nature of your criminal act, or

-- Did not understand that what they were doing was morally wrong.10
+- Did not understand that what you were doing was morally wrong.7

 However, this is a difficult argument to convince juries of in child sex cases.
-The defense attorneys would rely on expert witnesses to try to show that the defendant’s actions were beyond their control.
+We would rely on expert witnesses to try to show that your actions were beyond your control.

-Being drunk or high could be a defense to lewd acts charges if the defendant can prove their intoxication prevented them from having intent to gratify sexual desire.
+Being drunk or high could be a defense to lewd acts charges if you can prove your intoxication prevented you from having intent to gratify sexual desire.
 Though as with insanity, this is a difficult argument to get by juries in child sex cases.

-Intoxication is always a more effective defense if we can show the defendant was drugged without their knowledge or against their will.
-Juries tend to be more forgiving of people who commit criminal acts while involuntarily intoxicated.11
+Intoxication is always a more effective defense if we can show you were drugged without your knowledge or against your will.
+Juries tend to be more forgiving of people who commit criminal acts while involuntarily intoxicated.8

 One way to defend charges under Penal Code 288 is with a private defense polygraph examination.
-Even though private polygraph results are not admissible in court, they can be advantageous to the accused.
-This is because the results can be kept confidential unless the person “passes.”
+Even though private polygraph results are not admissible in court, they can be advantageous to you.
+This is because the results can be kept confidential unless you “pass.”

 We work with a variety of examiners who are former police or FBI polygraphers and whose work has great credibility with the district attorney.
-If the exam shows the client is being deceptive, we simply shred the results and never tell anyone the polygraph took place.
-If, on the other hand, the exam shows the client is being truthful, we can take the results to the prosecutor.
+If the exam shows you are being deceptive, we simply shred the results and never tell anyone the polygraph took place.
+If, on the other hand, the exam shows you are being truthful, we can take the results to the prosecutor.

-Sometimes we get a case where the client confessed to the police and/or the evidence clearly supports the charges.
+Perhaps you already confessed to the police, and/or the evidence clearly supports the charges.

 In these cases, our strategy is to obtain a “Penal Code 288.1 report” (mental evaluation) by a trained psychologist or psychiatrist.
-The evaluator will interview the defendant and look at:
+The evaluator will interview you and look at:

 - The circumstances of the offense, and

-If the report suggests the defendant is not a danger to other children and is unlikely to reoffend, we will use it to argue for probation instead of prison time.
+If the report suggests you are not a danger to other children and are unlikely to re-offend, we will use it to argue for probation instead of prison time.

-Under California Penal Code 801.1, felony prosecution for a lewd act against a minor can be commenced at any time before the victim turns 40.
+Under California Penal Code 801.1, felony prosecution for a lewd act against a minor must be brought before the victim turns 40.
 This statute of limitations applies to any crimes committed on or after January 1, 2015.

 - Aggravated sexual assault of a child (PC 269)